-The accelerated Master of Science in Forensic Pattern Analysis streamlines and accelerates the application process for current Loyola undergraduate students while reducing the combined total tuition costs.
-The accelerated program is a great option for Loyola undergraduates to complete both an undergraduate and master’s degree in a reduced number of semesters.
+The Forensic Pattern Analysis program offers an accelerated BA/BS-MS program for current undergraduate students.
+Students should apply for the MS program during their junior year through the Office of Graduate Admissions.
+The accelerated program is a great option for Loyola undergraduates to complete both an undergraduate and master’s degree in a reduced number of semesters, and total tuition costs.

 Additional Benefits of the Accelerated Master of Science in Forensic Pattern Analysis